cnshsliu/mtcdoc/docs/work/workpage.md

 You could specify Adhoc task's participants with [PDS](/designer/pds.md).
 However, you may send to wrong people accidentally or imprudentyly, to prevent it's happening, we have a Check button to show who are the right people, and give you two buttons to select.

+Adhoc task will not be ignored on workflow end.

 ## Transfer Work

 You may transfer your work to another colleague, if the task is tranferable.